adobe/aem-upload/README.md

             <td>function</td>
             <td>
                 When performing a deep upload, the tool will create folders in AEM that match local folders being uploaded.
-The tool will "cleanse" the folder names of certain characters when creating node names for each folder.
+The tool will "clean" the folder names of certain characters when creating node names for each folder.
 The unmodified folder name will become the node's title.
                 <br/>
                 <br/>
-                This option allows customization of the functionality that cleanses the folder's name.
+                This option allows customization of the functionality that cleans the folder's name.
 The option should be a <code>function</code>.
-It will receive a single argument value: the name of the folder to be cleansed.
-The return value of the function should be a <code>Promise</code>, which should resolve with the cleansed folder name.
+It will receive a single argument value: the name of the folder to be cleaned.
+The return value of the function should be a <code>Promise</code>, which should resolve with the clean folder name.
                 <br/>
                 <br/>
                 The default functionality will convert the folder name to lower case and replace whitespace and any of